Highly Versal Torsors: Abstract

 When $G$ can be embedded in a group scheme of unipotent upper-triangular matrices, we further show that there exist $G$-torsors specializing to every $G$-torsor over any affine $k$-scheme.
 We show that the converse holds when $\Char k=0$.

-We apply our highly versal torsors to show that, for fixed $m,n\in\N$ and a fixed semilocal $\Z[\frac{1}{n},e^{2\pi i/n}]$-ring $R$ with infinite residue fields, the symbol length of Azumaya algebras over $R$ having degree $m$ and period $n$ is uniformly bounded.
-Under mild assumptions on $R$, e.g., if $R$ is local, the bound depends only on $m$ and $n$, and not on $R$.
+We apply our highly versal torsors to show that, for fixed $m,n\in\N$, the symbol length of any degree-$m$ period-$n$ Azumaya algebra over any local $\Z[\frac{1}{n},e^{2\pi i/n}]$-ring is uniformly bounded.
+A similar statement holds in the semilocal case, but under mild restrictions on the base ring.